Notre Dame College: History

 On December 8, 1983, based on its architectural importance, Notre Dame College's historic Administration Building, built in 1927 in the Tudor Revival and other styles, was added to the National Register of Historic Places.
 The building, designed by architect Thomas D. McLaughlin and built by contractor John T. Gill, originally housed the entire college.

 In the fall of 1991, Notre Dame's Master of Education program started, with the first class graduating in 1994.
 Although men had been allowed to enroll in certain programs, such as NDC's Law Enforcement Education A.A. degree program in 1969 and later WECO and master's programs, in 2001 the college officially became coeducational with its first full-time male enrollment.
 The college graduated its first co-ed class on May 7, 2005.
 After co-education, enrollment doubled from under 1,000 in 2001 to over 2,000 in 2010.
 In 2008, NDC began construction on two additional residence halls, North and South halls.
 The structures opened in 2009 at a cost of $15 million.

 The college announced in early 2024 that it would be closing at the end of the spring semester.
 This followed a few years of significant financial challenges.
 Before deciding to close, college administrators and trustees explored merging with Cleveland State University.
 After closing, Lake Erie College in nearby Painesville agreed to become NDC's "institution of record", preserving documents and other historical items.

+The college was auctioned off on May 7, 2026, with Akron Children's Hospital winning the auction.